SpvceR3ii/time-clicker/README.md

 ## Usage 🕹️

-Once you’re in-game, the mod automatically starts tracking your time.
+Once you’re in a server or world, the mod automatically starts tracking your time.
 You’ll see the time spent displayed in the top-left corner of your screen.
 Now you’ll know exactly how many hours you've put into building that amazing, dirt castle.

 ## Contributing 🤝

 Got a cool idea, or you've found a bug?
 Contributions are open!
 Here's how you can help:

-1. **Fork** the repository.
+1. **Fork** the repository
-2. **Make your changes** and commit them with a nicer message that doesn't tell others to "disable their hardware".
+2. **Make your changes** and commit them with a nice message (please!)
 3. **Push** to the branch: `git push origin feature-idea`
 4. **Create a Pull Request** on GitHub, and await a response...
-In 10-20 business weeks of course.
+In 10-20 business weeks of course

 ## License 📜